MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/retention-policies.md

 ms.topic: conceptual
 ms.service: msteams
 audience: admin
-description: Use retention policies for Microsoft Teams to keep messages that are needed to comply with  internal policies, industry regulations, or legal needs, and to delete messages that are considered a liability or has no legal business value.
+description: Use retention policies for Microsoft Teams to keep messages that are needed to comply with  internal policies, industry regulations, or legal requirements, and to delete messages that are considered a liability or has no legal business value.
 localization_priority: Normal
 search.appverid: MET150
 ms.collection: